lperri/track-reco/README.md

 **CMS-specific glossary:**
 - 'event': an event is [recorded data] from a collision
+- 'the barrel': the main portion of the detector (does not include endcaps), containing DTs and RPCs (see definitions below)
+- 'DT': Drift Tube: structures that are responsible for measuring muon's position when it is in the 'barrel'
+- 'RPC': Resistive Plate Chamber: structures responsible for giving quick measurements of muon momentum
 - 'CSC': Cathode Strip Chambers: trapezoidal chambers that make up the CMS Endcap Muon system
 - 'Geant': shorthand for [Geant4](http://geant4.web.cern.ch/), which is simulation software developed by CERN for the purpose of simulating; any variable or function containting the name 'gen' refers to simulated data generated with this software
-- a 'hit'/'stub': colloquial term for a charge buildup on one of the wires, indicating that a particle has crossed that location on its trajectory
+- a 'hit'/'stub': trigger primitives, software objects that indicate charge has built up on one of the wires, indicating that a particle has crossed that location on its trajectory
 - 'wire': wires run azimuthally (in the phi direction) along panels in the CSCs and define a hit's radial coordinate
 - 'strip': strips run radially (in the r direction) along panels in the CSCs and define a hit's angular coordinate
 - 'sector': 60 degree portions of the muon system